XuBao12/DePLSR/README.md

 ## Results

 We achieved state-of-the-art performance.
 Detailed results can be found in the paper.
-All visual results of our method can be downloaded [here](./results/test_RealDAT_x4_exp1/visualization).
 All of the results are reproducible, using the [pre-trained  models](./pretrained_models) we provide.

 - Comparision with SOTA in Table 2 of the main paper.